singh-prabh/bumblebee/README.md

 ### MindMap
+**What I use:**

+* [MindNode](https://mindnode.com) - Has a great interface and the iCloud sync between iOS and macOS means I can work out ideas no matter where I'm at.

+Most of the time a new project is started with a simple idea, or even statement regarding the goal of the application.
+Although this isn't always a necessary, or even required, step in the process if you do find yourself in the early stages of the app design then a mind map can help flush out some of the main parts of the app.
+This part is usually a quick process, normally just used to get the basic idea down so I can move into the flowchart part with specific layouts already in mind.

 ![MindNode starting point](images/MindNode_first_round.png)
 *Initial idea node for bumblebee*

-Most of the time a new project is started with a simple idea, or even statement regarding the goal of the application.
-I like to use [MindNode](https://mindnode.com) for creating a mind map that can later be used to create the flowchart.
-This part is usually a quick process, normally just used to get the basic idea down so I can move into the flowchart part with specific layouts already in mind.

 ![MindNode near complete](images/MindNode_second_round.png)
 *The more finalized mind map*